 From the onset it definitely is much easier to pick choice one.
 Just get in the tub or the shower.
 That is actually what I always do.

 So I would need a good reason why I would pick choice #2.
-After nearly 5 years of this living I can see that I will be working towards choice two, because my skin needs it.
+After nearly 5 years of this living, I can see that I will be working towards choice two, because my skin needs it.

-The stoma is usually only open to air and water etc only an average of less than 30 minutes every week.
+The stoma is usually only open to air and water etc only an average of fewer than 30 minutes every week.
 It would do me some good to expose it to the elements.
 HaHa 😲

 Most Important Benefit of Open Air Exposure